Mark Ivanir: Career

 During this time, Ivanir had his first film role in the 1988 action film Iron Eagle II, directed by Sidney J. Furie.
 The film was a Canadian-Israeli-American co-production filmed in Israel with an international cast.
 Ivanir played a Soviet army serviceman, Mikhail Balyonev.

 Following his studies with Nativ, Ivanir joined the Gesher Theater, a Tel Aviv-based company composed of emigrants from the former USSR.
-Within two years, Gesher became Israel's top theatrical outfit and was hailed by the London Times as "one of the six best theatre companies in the world."
 Using his knowledge of multiple languages, Ivanir translated and adapted eight foreign-language plays into Hebrew for the company.
-He later moved to London to study under Philippe Gaulier at École Philippe Gaulier and Complicité.
+He moved to London to study under Philippe Gaulier at École Philippe Gaulier and Complicité.

-Ivanir's first major film role was in Steven Spielberg's 1993 Oscar-winning epic Schindler's List, where he played Marcel Goldberg.
+Ivanir's first major film role was in Steven Spielberg's 1993 film Schindler's List, where he played Marcel Goldberg.
 He worked with Spielberg twice thereafter, first for a cameo appearance in The Terminal, then again for The Adventures of Tintin: The Secret of the Unicorn.
 Ivanir held a pivotal role in Robert De Niro's 2006 film, The Good Shepherd, for which he won the Silver Bear Award at the Berlin Film Festival, later landing a role in Barry Levinson's What Just Happened, this time acting alongside De Niro.

 In 2011, he appeared in Universal's Johnny English Reborn, Universal's Big Miracle and 360.